siv2r/bip-frost-signing/README.md

 When a signing session begins, the coordinator selects and aggregates *pubnonces* of the signers, enabling them to run *Sign* immediately once the message is determined.
 This way, the final signature is created quicker and with fewer round trips.
 However, applications that use this method presumably store the nonces for a longer time and must therefore be even more careful not to reuse them.
-Moreover, this method is not compatible with the defense-in-depth mechanism described in the previous paragraph.
-Generating the nonces ahead of time in this manner does not affect the unforgeability of the scheme.
+Generating the nonces ahead of time in this manner does not affect the unforgeability of the scheme if nonce reuse is properly excluded, but this method is not compatible with the defense-in-depth mechanism described in the previous paragraph.

 [^det-nonce]: A signer's partial signature has the form *s = k<sub>1</sub> + b k<sub>2</sub> + e &lambda; d*, where *(k<sub>1</sub>, k<sub>2</sub>)* is the secret nonce, *d* is the secret share, and the coefficients *b* (nonce coefficient), *e* (challenge), and *&lambda;* (Lagrange interpolation over the signer set) are public.
 With deterministic nonces, an honest signer reproduces the identical *(k<sub>1</sub>, k<sub>2</sub>)* on every signing attempt for a given message.
 A malicious co-signer exploits this by replaying the session three times on that message and contributing a different nonce each time, which changes the aggregate nonce and therefore both *b* and *e*, while *&lambda;* stays fixed because the signer set is unchanged.
 The three resulting partial signatures form three linear equations in the unknowns *(k<sub>1</sub>, k<sub>2</sub>, d)*, which the co-signer solves to recover the victim's secret share *d*.
 This adapts the derandomization attack from Section 3.2 ("Derandomized Signing") of [[MPSW18][musig]], and a similar replay attack is noted for the stateless deterministic signing case in [^det-signer-set].